-Open letter to the Italian Government
+Open Letter to the Ministry of Economy and Finance and the Italian Government

-October 17, 2024 - Staff
+October 17, 2024 - Professionals engaged in the crypto world

 The 42% Tax Rate on Crypto Capital Gains is Discriminatory, Unfair, and Damaging to Technological Innovation in Italy